jerkdavi/LeetCode-Problem-1768-Solution-CSharp/README.md

     {
 ```

-Firstly, I have initialized the **fullWord** string by using basic string initialization and set it as empty string.
-We will use this string to save the merged string to and return it at the end of the function.
+Firstly, the **fullWord** string is being initialized by using basic string initialization.
+It is set as empty string.
+This string will be used to store the merged string to and return it at the end of the function.

-I have initialized the **counter** int as well by using basic int initialization and set it as _word1 + word2 Length_.
-We will use this for specifying the number of times the **for** loop will run.
+The **counter** int is being initialized by using basic int initialization.
+It is set as _word1 + word2 Length_.
+This int will be used for specifying the number of times the **for** loop needs to run.

 ```cs
 string fullWord = "";
 int counter = word1.Length + word2.Length;
 ```

-Secondly, I have created the **for** function that iterates from _0_ to _counter_.
+Secondly, the **for** function is created that iterates from _0_ to _counter_.

 ```cs
 for (int i = 0; i < counter; i++)
 {
 ```

-Inside the **for** function, I have two **if** functions.
+Inside the **for** function, there are two **if** functions.
 Both check if **i** is less than _Length of the specified word_.

-- If it is less -> the intuition is that the word **HAS** letters remaining -> and it adds the specified letter of the specified word to the fullWord string
+- If it is less -> the intuition is that the word **HAS** letters remaining -> and it adds the specified letter of the specified word to the fullWord string.
-- If it is greater -> the intuition is that the word does **NOT HAVE** letters remaining -> and it does not run the code after the if function
+- If it is greater -> the intuition is that the word does **NOT HAVE** letters remaining -> and it does not run the code after the if function.

-The order of the words is important, as firstly we need to take the letter from the **word1** and then from the **word2**.
+The order of the words is important, as firstly the letter from the **word1** needs to be taken, and then the letter from the **word2**.

 Notice that string letters (or characters) can be accessed by using ```word[i]```.